AirPods Only Playing in One Ear – How To Fix

 Clean Your AirPods

 In some cases, the issue may simply be that your AirPods aren’t clean.
 Make sure both AirPods are cleaned thoroughly.
-It sounds silly, but if they are full of ear wax, they won’t work.
-Either the volume will be lower or they will completely stop working.
+If dust and debris are clogging the small holes in your AirPods the volume will be lower, or they will completely stop working.

 Use a cotton bud, q-tip, a moist cleaning wipe, or gently clean it with a soft-bristled toothbrush.
 Scrub until they are shining like new again.
 Don’t use water because you might damage or ruin them.
 If you must use a liquid to clean your Airpods use a minimal amount of alcohol because this is quick-drying.
 Just be careful not to use too much otherwise, you risk damaging major internal components.